kushal-10/inventory-dynamics/docs/joss/paper.md

 ### Other controllers

-In addition to the neural network control method described earlier, single-sourcing dynamics can also be managed using a traditional base-stock controller.
-This approach serves as a useful baseline for comparison and is often used in inventory management due to its simplicity and interpretability.
+In addition to the neural network control method, single-sourcing dynamics can also be managed using a traditional base-stock controller.
+This approach provides a useful baseline for comparison and is often used in inventory management due to its simplicity and interpretability.

-The example below demonstrates how to initialize, fit, and evaluate a base-stock controller using the same single-sourcing model:
+The example below demonstrates how to initialize, fit, and evaluate a base-stock controller using the same single-sourcing model.

 ```python
 from idinn.single_controller import BaseStockController